mwganson/Parametric_Curve_FP/README.md

 <br/>

 ### ChangeLog
+* 2022.03.16
+** when copying to clipboard, include also the name of the formula ** when pasting from clipboard, create a new formula and paste into it rather than into the currently selected formula ** fix regression: after deleting formula, select the next item instead of row 0
 * 2022.03.13.rev2
 ** bug fix -- instead of updating formula editor memory with each line change, update when certain buttons are clicked
 * 2022.03.13